INTRODUCTION TO THEATRE AUDIENCE DEVELOPMENT

-THE BASICS OF EDUCATION IN THEATRE
+THE BASICS OF AUDIENCE DEVELOPMENT COURSE

 Our course is designed for professional artists and theatre staff interested in running audience development programmes at their theatre.